UK Digital ID: Reception

-Many Labour MPs have opposed the policy because of concerns around the possible infringement of civil liberties.
-Conservative leader Kemi Badenoch has stated her party would oppose mandatory ID cards.
+Many Labour MPs opposed the policy because of concerns around the possible infringement of civil liberties.
+Conservative leader Kemi Badenoch stated her party would oppose mandatory ID cards.
 Former Labour leader Jeremy Corbyn called it an 'affront to our civil liberties'.
 Reform UK leader Nigel Farage has stated he is 'firmly opposed' to the proposal, and that it 'will make no difference to illegal migration'.
 Liberal Democrat leader Ed Davey said his party would fight the policy "tooth and nail", comparing it to the abandoned mandatory ID card scheme of former Labour prime minister Tony Blair.
 A UK Parliament petitions website petition against mandatory digital ID cards has reached over 2.9 million signatures as of 23 October 2025, making it one of the largest in parliamentary history.
 The UK government responded on 2 October 2025, saying “We will introduce a digital ID within this Parliament to help tackle illegal migration, make accessing government services easier, and enable wider efficiencies.
 We will consult on details soon.”

 Big Brother Watch has described the plans for mandatory digital ID as "wholly unBritish" and creating a "domestic mass surveillance infrastructure", and that they would be "uniquely harmful to privacy, equality, and civil liberties".
 Critics have also claimed that it is unlikely to stop small boat crossings, as well as the risk of cyber attacks and incentive to allow the data to be used to train AI models.